Top Pick for

 It's been on the receiving end of plenty of positive reviews too, boasting an average score of 4.6/5 from over 140 Google reviews.
 So if you're in the market for a simple but practical electric cooktop, the Bosch PKE611CA1A 60cm Serie 2 Electric Cooktop is our top pick.

 Featuring a sleek and stylish frameless design, the Bosch boasts 4 cooking zones on its 60cm-wide surface.
 Using Bosch's QuickTherm technology, heat can be provided to the zones in 3 seconds, while each zone has 9 variable power settings to suit the requirements of whatever you're cooking.

 Control is handled by 4 rotary dials on the right-hand side of the cooktop.
 These make it simple to adjust the power to your desired level, while a residual heat indicator is an important safety inclusion to help keep you and your family safe.

 Finally, it's worth pointing out that despite the Bosch's circa-$700 price tag, we found it selling for less than $500 from multiple retailers at the time of writing.
 So while it may not be the cheapest electric cooktop on the market, it certainly isn't going to break the bank either.
 That's why the Bosch PKE611CA1A is well worth a look if you want to buy a highly-rated electric cooktop for your kitchen.

-These are the 9 best camping stoves available right now in Australia.
+These are the 7 best gas cooktops you can get right now in Australia.

 finder.com.au is one of Australia's leading comparison websites.
 We compare from a wide set of banks, insurers and product issuers.
 We value our editorial independence and follow editorial guidelines.